timescale/docs/migrate/live-sync.md

   - Track progress.
 Postgres expose `COPY` progress under in `pg_stat_progress_copy`
 * Synchronize real-time changes from a Postgres instance to a $SERVICE_LONG
 * Add and remove tables on demand using the [Postgres PUBLICATION interface](https://www.postgresql.org/docs/current/sql-createpublication.html)
-* Enable features such as hypertables, columnstore, and continuous aggregates on your logical replica
+* Enable features such as [hypertables][https://docs.timescale.com/use-timescale/latest/hypertables/], columnstore, and continuous aggregates on your logical replica

 # Prerequisites